-Our head of green coffee sourcing, Emmett, went to southern Colombia last year to pick out some interesting Colombian coffees.
-He was based in the Nariño region in the town of Buesaco.
-With Royal Coffee NY (importer) and Pergamino Cafe (exporter) they toured many of the farms in the region to get a sense of how coffee was changing in Colombia.
-In Narino coffee is everywhere, seemingly everyone grows it or is a part of the process.
-Every time you get in a jeep to drive to a farm there's coffee being dried on the side of the street or weighed down trucks bringing beans to the warehouse.
+Narino is in Southern Colombia and coffee is everywhere; seemingly everyone grows it or is a part of the process.
+Every time you get in a jeep to drive to a farm there's coffee being dried on the side of the street or being driven to a warehouse.

-These beans receive special honey-processing to bring out their full potential.
-This lot from the Nariño region was grown by farmers from the Aponte microregion.
+These beans receive special honey-processing by hand.
+This lot was grown by farmers from the Aponte microregion.
 It is rare to get a honey processed coffee out of Colombia.

 It is nicely sweet and smooth -- a "soft" coffee that you can mindlessly sip at all day.
 This one has all the nice characteristics of a good Colombian coffee; there's a brown sugar/honey sweetness.
 But because it was honey-processed there are subtle undertones of dried cherry, winey acidity, with some stonefruit in the aftertaste.
 Overall the coffee is sweet and pleasant and the hints of nuance make this a very drinkable coffee.